 Cut chicken, red pepper (or whatever type of pepper you enjoy or have on hand) and onion into bite sized pieces.
 Place 1 piece of red pepper, then a piece of onion, then 3 pieces of chicken on a skewer.
 Or you can do every other like I did in this photo (above) – not necessary…I just wanted a pretty photo!
 Repeat this order until skewer is filled, ending with the onion and pepper.
 Mix remaining ingredients with whisk and either pour over kebabs or brush on both sides.
 Marinate for 1-2 hours.
 Before grilling, salt and pepper to taste.
 Grill until chicken is cooked through and vegetables are tender.

 - 4 cups water

 - 2 cups rice

-Zest and juice the two lemons.
+Zest and then juice the lemon.
+Rinse and chop the parsley.
 Set aside.
-Bring water to a rolling boil.
-Add rice, chicken base, saffron, garlic and lemon juice.
-Stir and turn down to low heat.
-Cook for 15 minutes or until all water is gone.
-Mix in fresh chopped parsley and lemon zest.
-Fluff with a fork and serve.
+Bring water to a rolling boil on high heat.
+While that’s happening, peel and chop the garlic.
+Add rice, turmeric, garlic, salt and pepper to boiling water and stir to combine.
+Bring water back to a boil then cover pot and turn down to very low heat.
+Cook for 15 minutes or until all water is absorbed.
+Add fresh chopped parsley, lemon juice and lemon zest.
+Fluff with a fork to combine and serve.